Daniel Odier

 Daniel Robert Odier (born 1945), also known by the pen name Delacorta, is a Swiss author, teacher, and practitoner of Kashmir Shaivism and Chan Buddhism.
 He is the author of Tantric Quest (1997), The Doors of Joy (2014), and Yoga Spandakarika (2005).

-The 1981 French film Diva was based on his novel of the same title.
+In English, he is best known for his series of six crime novels featuring Alba, a vivacious adolescent kleptomaniac, and Gorodish, the middle-aged pianist and photographer with a criminal past who adores her.
+The second in the series, Diva, was adapted to film by Jean-Jacques Beineix in 1981 and became an international success.